louisel8/Basketball_Stats_Tool/README.md

 # Basketball Team Stats Tool

-Hey friends, this is my second project on my Techdegree journey. with using the tool in this project, users will be able to overview the team stats, review the players on team, review the guardians on team, and review each team's own stats.
+Hey friends, this is my second project on my Techdegree journey. and this is a revised version.

+with using the tool in this project, users will be able to: overview the overall team stats and also review each team stats.

 # Recap

-- defined different functions for repeat logics;
-- raised exceptions when error inputs occurred;
-- used dunder main statement and deep copy function for clearer structure;
+- added the displays of experienced and inexperienced stats;
+- sorted the players and guardians and made sure they are not repeated;
+- corrected the average height;

 It's not an easy journey, keep pushing forward and keep learning!